-Mission creep at DHS leaves its founders dismayed as critics call for a breakup
+DHS’s changing mission leaves its founders dismayed as critics call for a breakup

 “Creating the perception that the department is a political arm of the president is an abuse I never thought I’d see,” Ridge said.

-If elected to the presidency in November, presumptive Democratic nominee Joe Biden is likely to face calls to reorganize or even dismantle DHS, the third-largest federal agency after the Department of Defense and Veterans Affairs, with a $62 billion budget and 240,000 employees.
+If elected to the presidency in November, presumptive Democratic nominee Joe Biden is likely to face calls to reorganize or even dismantle DHS, the third-largest federal agency after the departments of Defense and Veterans Affairs, with a $62 billion budget and 240,000 employees.

 Proposals to carve up DHS remain outside the mainstream, but they have intensified within a segment of the Democratic Party.
 The American Civil Liberties Union this week urged DHS’s breakup, and counterrorism expert Richard Clarke has called for its demise, arguing that Trump has made the department “synonymous with unsympathetic government overreach, malevolence and dysfunction.”

 Some developing proposals to dismantle DHS would essentially restore its agencies and subagencies to their pre-9/11 homes.
-Immigration and border enforcement would go back to the Department of Justice.
-The Treasury Department would reabsorb the U.S. Secret Service, and the Department of Transportation would take over the Transportation Security Administration.
+Immigration and border enforcement would go back to the Justice Department.
+The Treasury Department would reabsorb the U.S. Secret Service, and the Transportation Department would take over the Transportation Security Administration.
 The Coast Guard would go to the Pentagon.

-The proposals are anathema to longtime DHS officials who say such a breakup would leave the country vulnerable once again to a mass terrorist attack and a repeat of the missteps that lead to Sept.
-11, when federal agencies failed to share information and provide the kind of coordinated response that could have prevented the catastrophe.
+The proposals are anathema to longtime DHS officials who say such a breakup would leave the country vulnerable once again to a mass terrorist attack and a repeat of the missteps that led to 9/11, when federal agencies failed to share information and provide the kind of coordinated response that could have prevented the catastrophe.
 The department has centralized the country’s screening and security efforts into a single, coordinated entity.

 “We are a what-have-you-done-lately-for-me country,” said Stewart Baker, who was the top policy official at DHS after the department’s creation.
 “If you successfully prevent another 9/11 for 20 years, people start to think 9/11 can’t happen again, which is wrong.”

 Trump used his early pick of Gen. John F. Kelly to be DHS secretary as a way to initially assuage anxieties about his intentions to disrupt the federal establishment.
 The appointment of a Marine Corps general also signaled a priority on national security.
-Instead, it was the start of the department’s most turbulent period since it’s creation.
+Instead, it was the start of the department’s most turbulent period since its creation.

-Trump has had four more Homeland Security chiefs since then, some of whom have clashed with the White House and Trump immigration adviser Stephen Miller, who wields influence over department appointments and policy initiatives.
+Trump has had four more Homeland Security chiefs since then, some who have clashed with the White House and Trump immigration adviser Stephen Miller, who wields influence over department appointments and policy initiatives.
 The White House has displayed an unprecedented disregard for the norms of the confirmation process, leaving senior positions vacant for years despite Republican control of the Senate.

-In the absence of department leaders who could earn senate confirmation, Trump has filled key positions with partisan figures who earned their jobs by praising the president on television, including acting Customs and Border Protection commissioner Mark Morgan, and Ken Cuccinelli, whose title is senior official performing the duties of the deputy secretary.
+In the absence of department leaders who could earn Senate confirmation, Trump has filled key positions with partisan figures who earned their jobs by praising the president on television, including acting Customs and Border Protection commissioner Mark Morgan, and Ken Cuccinelli, whose title is senior official performing the duties of the deputy secretary.

 Morgan urged the president’s reelection last week on Fox News, a potential violation of the Hatch Act, which prohibits executive branch authorities from using their positions to engage in partisan advocacy.
 Cuccinelli uses his government Twitter account to mock critics and post pictures of his meals.